antiDigest/Grokking-Modern-System-Design-Interview/Blob Store/Requirements of a Blob Store's Design/README.md

 Incoming traffic: To estimate the bandwidth required for incoming traffic, we consider the total data uploaded per day, which indirectly means the total storage needed per day that we calculated above.
 The amount of data transferred to the servers per second can be computed using the following formula:

        Total bandwidth = Total storage per day / (24x60x60)

 ```
 Bandwidth Required for Uploading Videos on YouTube
- Total storage per day (TB)      	Seconds in a day       	Bandwidth (Gb/s)
+Total storage per day (TB): 12.51
+Seconds in a day: 86400
- 12.51                        86400                  1.16
+Bandwidth (Gb/s): 1.16
 ```

 Outgoing traffic: Since the blob store is a read-intensive store, most of the bandwidth is required for outgoing traffic.
 Considering the aforementioned assumptions, we calculate the bandwidth required for outgoing traffic using the following formula: